unionai-oss/pandera/docs/source/dataframe_schemas.rst

 be missing.

-:ref:`Column checks<checks>` allow for the DataFrame's values to be checked against a user provided function. ``Check`` objects also support :ref:`grouping<grouping>` by a different column so that the user can make assertions about subsets of the column of interest.
+:ref:`Column checks<checks>` allow for the DataFrame's values to be checked against a user-provided function. ``Check`` objects also support :ref:`grouping<grouping>` by a different column so that the user can make assertions about subsets of the column of interest.